cairo-book/cairo-book/src/ch01-02-hello-world.md

 Run completed successfully, returning []
 ```

-Regardless of your operating system, the string `Hello, world!` should print to
+Regardless of your operating system, the string `Hello, world!` should be printed to
 the terminal.

 If `Hello, world!` did print, congratulations!
 You’ve officially written a Cairo